Disclosure and Barring Service (Formerly CRB)

 Disclosure Eligibility Guidance (29 KB)

-To help bring some clarity Unlock, the national charity that provides information and advice services for people with convictions, has published a detailed guide all about the DBS checking process for people who have a criminal record.
+Unlock, the national charity that provides information and advice services for people with convictions, has published a detailed guide all about the DBS checking process for people who have a criminal record.

 The guide is called ‘Unlocking Criminal Record Checks’ and is available from